-It’s clear that a homepage serves a number of different purposes.
+A homepage serves many different purposes.
 Among others, it is your welcoming page and your main user guide for your website.
 I promise to devote another post to that.
 There is, however, one purpose that I feel a homepage does not have, and that is ranking for keywords other than your business name or brand.
-We have had a number of email questions about that, so it is something certain webmasters or website owners think about.
+We have had quite a few email questions about that, so it is something certain webmasters or website owners think about.
 The question is: should they?

 The process of optimizing your homepage for Google, or any other search engines, could be called homepage SEO.
 Let me make a bold statement right after naming it: I don’t think that homepage SEO exists (as such).
-That might not be what a webmaster wants to hear, especially if he has been trying to rank his homepage for years.
+That might not be what a webmaster wants to hear, especially if they have been trying to rank the homepage for years.

 If your website is set up right and you have a nice number of backlinks, your homepage will probably rank for your business name or brand anyway.
 However, there is an exception to that rule.
 These days, a lot of websites have keyword-based names like ‘Christmas Cookies’, ‘Grow Trees’ or ‘Cute Socks’.
 If your ‘brand’ name is a keyword people could use in Google, it becomes somewhat different.
 There will be more websites targeting these keywords, so all of a sudden you’re facing competition for your site name.

 This post about homepage SEO is actually triggered by a support question from a review customer that couldn’t get his site to rank for such a site name.
 He did try to optimize his homepage’s SEO for that.
 Briefly, I emailed him my thoughts on homepage SEO and explained the concept of cornerstone content.